driskell/log-courier/docs/codecs/Filter.md

 not negated, which then allows a literal match of an exclamation mark at the start of the pattern.
 For example, "=!useful!" would match a line containing, "!useful!".

+### `"match"`

+*String.
+Optional.
+Default: "any"*
+*Available values: "any", "all"*

+Specifies whether matching a single pattern will ship an event, or if all patterns must match before shipping occurs.